ausbin/webzone/content/_index.md

 ![A photo of me][i1]

-Hi, I'm Austin Adams, a PhD student at the [Georgia Institute of Technology][1] studying quantum computing from a computer architecture perspective.
+Hi, I'm Austin Adams, a PhD student at the [Georgia Institute of Technology][1] studying compilers and programming languages for quantum computers.
 I am co-advised by [Tom Conte][11] and [Jeff Young][12], and you can find my publications [listed here][5].

-I am particularly interested in architecture and compilation techniques for ion trap quantum computers and hybrid quantum--classical programming.
-I have experience hacking on both the [Q#][15] compiler and the [QCOR][13]/[XACC][14] compilation framework(s).

-I graduated from Georgia Tech in 2018 with a Bachelor of Science in Computer Science.
-As an undergrad, I worked as the head teaching assistant for CS 2110, the undergraduate intro to computer architecture course at Georgia Tech where I wrote a [bunch][6] [of][17] [autograders][8].

-In 2022, I also completed my Master of Science in Computer Science from Georgia Tech.
-My master's thesis was titled [_Enabling a Programming Environment for an Experimental Ion Trap Quantum Testbed_][16].
-During my master's, I was the head TA for CS 6290, the graduate intro to computer architecture course at Georgia Tech that covers topics such as branch prediction and out-of-order execution.
+I got my Bachelor of Science in Computer Science in 2018 and my Master of Science in Computer Science in 2022, both from Georgia Tech.
+My master's thesis was titled [_Enabling a Programming Environment for an Experimental Ion Trap Quantum Testbed_][16], which involved hacking on the [QCOR][13]/[XACC][14] compilation framework(s).
+Between finishing master's and starting PhD, I interned at Microsoft and worked on [the Q# compiler][15].

-Here's some [praise from student evaluations][9] across all my time TAing.
+I have been the head TA of both CS 2110 and CS 4290/6290, the grad and undergrad intro to computer architecture courses at Georgia Tech.
+I have also been an instructor (of record) for CS 2110.
+Here's some [praise from student evaluations][9] across all my time TAing and teaching.

 During the ~2 years between undergrad and grad school, I lived in Seattle and worked as a software engineer on product ingestion into the [Amazon][10]